 Thorpe Grange is situated on the edge of the delightful and unspoiled rural village of Thorpe, within the Peak District National Park.
 This idyllic village offers a thriving local community and attracts visitors looking to enjoy many rural pursuits and unlimited scope for some of the most beautiful walks, including Thorpe Cloud and Dovedale, being on the doorstep.
 There is a well frequented public house and parish church, with more extensive facilities available in the market towns of Ashbourne and Bakewell to the south and north respectively.
 There are a number of good schools within easy reach which include Queen Elizabeth's Grammar School, Denstone College and St. Anselm's Preparatory School.

 Thorpe Grange is a Victorian detached gentleman's residence of limestone and gritstone quoins construction beneath steep clay tiled pitches, dating back to the mid 19th Century.
 Boasting an abundance of original features, including servant bells in the kitchen being a particular point of interest.
 With accommodation over three storeys extending to about 3809 sq.ft (gross internal area), together with storage cellar, spacious proportions are offered throughout, with generous reception areas and five bedrooms together with two attic rooms.
-All rooms take in the most stunning views towards Thorpe Cloud, Dovedale and the Manifold Valley, beyond the largely level lawned gardens.
+Most rooms take in the most stunning views towards Thorpe Cloud, Dovedale and the Manifold Valley, beyond the largely level lawned gardens.

 Off the hallway is a useful utility room, with a run of units, sink and appliance space and a door into an inner lobby allowing access to the snug, with back staircase, exposed lacquered wall and breakfast kitchen.
 The kitchen is fitted with a comprehensive range of units and an Aga, with back boiler serving the hot water system.
-There is a quarry tiled floor which leads to the pantry, having a Belfast sink, similar units and appliance space.
+There is a quarry tiled floor which leads to the pantry, which has a Belfast sink, similar units and appliance space.

 From the reception hallway, stairs rise to a half landing, with four piece bathroom suite off and further stairs rise to the galleried first floor landing with access to the five bedrooms, most of which have fireplaces, sinks and built in storage.
 On the second floor there is a spacious landing with seating area and two attic rooms with Velux rooflights.
 A three piece bathroom, with corner bath completes the second floor.
 Offering considerable potential to create additional bedroom accommodation subject to the necessary consents.
 The cellar is accessed via external steps and houses the oil fired boiler.